subramanyacn87/image_pro/README.md

 # Project Description:
   This project allows you to upload the images like JPEG, PNG and GIF to the portal and get the image size 640px X 480px and 1280px X 720px resolution images.
 The images will be stored in the server and you can view all the images you have uploaded.
+If the images are no longer needed you can delete those images.
+  You can also tag each image in different category which can be used later for categorizing the images.

 # Configuration Details: